qverron/probe_design/README.md

 bash $PRB/shell/run_nHUSH.sh -d DNA -L 40 -l 21 -m 3 -t 40 -i 14
 ```

+> [!TIP]
-  ADD -g if this is the first time running with a new reference genome!
+> ADD -g if this is the first time running with a new reference genome!

 - In case nHUSH is interrupted before completion, run before continuing: